vmware/dod-compliance-and-automation/docs/automation-tools/heimdall.md

 ### Viewing Results

-After login in you can simply drag your files over to the window to load them or click "Choose files to upload" and browse to your result file:
+After login in files can either simply be dragged over to the window to load them or the "Choose files to upload" link can be clicked to browse for results files:
 ![Heimdall Load File](../../images/heimdall_load_file.png)

-After loading a result you are shown a visualization of that result where you can view the compliance status and filter the results based on any available criteria, for example, only showing controls that failed:
+After loading a result a visualization of that result is shown where the compliance status can be viewed and filtered based on any available criteria - for example, only showing controls that failed:
 ![Heimdall Results View](../../images/heimdall_view_result.png)

-Further down the page you can drill down into the specifics of each control and the test results:
+Further down the page each control can be expanded to view specifics and test results:
 ![Heimdall Test Results View](../../images/heimdall_view_result2.png)

 ### Exporting Results